gooofy/py-kaldi-asr/README.md

-# py-kaldi-simple
+# py-kaldi-asr

-Some simple wrappers around kaldi-asr intended to make using kaldi's (online) decoders as convenient as possible.
+Some simple wrappers around kaldi-asr intended to make using kaldi's (online, nnet3) decoders as convenient as possible.

 Target audience are developers who would like to use kaldi-asr as-is for speech